 WatchGuard Cloud is a cloud-based visibility platform that collects log messages and automatically generates dashboards and reports.
 WatchGuard Cloud includes some reports not available in the other monitoring and reporting tools.

 To configure a Firebox to send log messages to WatchGuard Cloud, you must add the Firebox to your WatchGuard Cloud account and enable WatchGuard Cloud on the Firebox.
-For more information, see Add a Firebox to WatchGuard Cloud.
+For more information, see Add a Device to WatchGuard Cloud.

 WatchGuard Dimension is a visibility and management tool that collects log messages and generates dashboards and reports.
 WatchGuard Dimension also includes support for Firebox management.

 To use WatchGuard Dimension for monitoring, you must install a Dimension Server, and then configure your Firebox to send log messages to that server.
 For more information, see Get Started with WatchGuard Dimension.

 WatchGuard Log Server is a component of WatchGuard Server Center that collects log messages that the Report Server can use to generate reports.